arhanechka/Simple_Vue_interface/README.md

 # Simple_Vue_interface
-This is a simple realisation of interaction Vue components (header, footer) for frontend Just for work
+This is a simple realisation of interaction Vue components (header, footer) for frontend.

+Just for work